firepear/homefarm/docs/management.md

         <= 03h 18min 03s         95      (47.0%)
 ```

+If `PROJECT_NAME` is the special value `ALL` (in all caps), then data
+for all of a node's attached projects will be evaluated.

-This behavior can be modified with the following arguments:
+The behavior of `query` can be modified with the following arguments:

 - `-t WU_TYPE` -- Filters by searching only for WUs whose name matches
   `WU_TYPE`